cerplot/luigi/doc/luigi_patterns.rst

 	luigi --module all_reports RangeDaily --of AllReports --start 2015-01-01

 It has the same knobs as RangeDailyBase, with some added requirements.
-Namely the task must implement an efficient bulk_complete method, or must be writing output to file system Target with date parameter value consistently represented in the file path.
+Namely the step must implement an efficient bulk_complete method, or must be writing output to file system Target with date parameter value consistently represented in the file path.

-Backfilling tasks
+Backfilling steps
 ~~~~~~~~~~~~~~~~~

 Also a common use case, sometimes you have tweaked existing recurring
-task code and you want to schedule recomputation of it over an interval
+step code and you want to schedule recomputation of it over an interval
 of dates for that or another reason.
 Most conveniently it is achieved
 with the above described range tools, just with both start (inclusive)
 and stop (exclusive) parameters specified: